crichmond1989/testit/README.md

 # TestIt
-A test framework that works with Jenkins/CPS
+A test framework, implemented as a Shared Library, that works with Jenkins/CPS

 ## Pipeline Syntax